StevesRoger/demon/README.md

 # Demo project
-This is a demon project developed using spring boot and maven as a dependency management with java 8 as microservices.
+This is a demo project developed using spring boot and maven as a dependency management with java 8 as microservices.
+## Description
+This demo project have 4 services
+- **API Gateway service** handle every request from the client and route to specific service base on context path of the url
+- **Authorization service** handle the authentication access token and verify token for every resource service
+- **Product service** handle business logic about product
+- **Customer service** handle business logic about customer

+Using in memory database H2, Hibernate JPA and OAuth2 for security
 ## Dependencies
 * Spring boot parent version 2.1.3.RELEASE
 * Spring security oauth2 version 2.3.6.RELEASE
 * Hibernate core version 5.3.7.Final